yrc42/Winter2019_notes/psych/Group based Evil.md

 * groups: **elective**(chosen) vs **inherited**(born into)
 * what is the individual's role in the group's evil? passive, active, by mere association with the group?
-* group membership: survival benefits: psychological benefits, psychological costs->collective guilt/shame
+* group membership: survival benefits, psychological benefits, psychological costs->collective guilt/shame
-  * when we see members of our group responsible for unjustified harm - EVIL definiton
+  * when we see members of our group responsible for unjustified harm - EVIL definition

 ## When my group does evil, I can...